Magellan researchers win major international award

 Following publication of the results of the Phase I/II trials, the Australian Government announced a $7 million grant through the Medical Research Future Fund for the upcoming Phase III trial.

-Should you want further information regarding our results or media release please email info@magellanstemcells.com.au or call 03 9270 8080.
+For more information please email info@magellanstemcells.com.au or call 03 9270 8080

 Investment Enquiry